matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 ## Which Wallets are supported?

 At the moment, we support any Ethereum-based wallet.
-By default, the provided option on zkSync 2.0 portal is Metamask - besides connecting automatically, you can add zkSync network to your Metamask manually:
+By default, the provided option on zkSync Era portal is Metamask - besides connecting automatically, you can add zkSync network to your Metamask manually:

 **Testnet network info**